yegor256/blog/_posts/2016/feb/2016-02-18-holacracy-autocracy.md

 for top management.
 In a flat team, the distance between the CEO and a junior programmer is very small.
 They sit together in the same room, eat in the same cafe, and discuss team strategy like friends.
-There are no "bosses" on a flat team, only "**leaders**".
+There are no "bosses" on a flat team, only "**leaders**."
 They don't give orders, they **inspire**.
 They don't punish, they celebrate success and mourn failure together with everybody.
 Well, that's the idea of a holacracy.
 And it actually works.
 I've seen it many times.